scenic-run/scenic-browser/README.md

-# scenic-browser
+# Scenic
-An app where people share scenic walking and running routes
+An app where people share and rate scenic walking and running routes